bertrandchenal/lakota/README.md

-# Jensen
+# Lakota

-Inspired by Git, Jensen is a version-control system for numerical series.
+Inspired by Git, Lakota is a version-control system for numerical series.
 It is meant to be used on top of S3, on the local filesystem or in memory.